Mayankyadav3980/dsa-questions/README.md

-"This is updated read me"
+"This is new updated read me"